-"The only attempt thus far made by the United States in the direction of utilizing high explosives for purposes of naval warfare, if torpedoes be excepted, is represented by the so-called dynamite cruiser Vesuvius, which is now in the neighborhood of Key West.
+"The only attempt thus far made by

+of naval warfare, if torpedoes be excepted, is represented by the so-called dynamite cruiser Vesuvius, which is now in the neighborhood of Key West.
 This vessel has on her forward deck three fifteen-inch guns, which threw projectiles loaded with dynamite nearly a mile and a quarter.
-This ship is only an experiment, and her practical more account is taken of high explo- utility is regarded by naval authorisives than if there were no such ties as very doubtful.
-The problem things.
-But it is perfectly certain of throwing high explosives with that the wars of the immediate future safety to those who use them has not are to be prosecuted with high explo- yet been solved satisfactorily.
-No explosive is good for fighting purposes "You must remember that as yet no that can be touched off by shock or adequate test of the efficiency of bat- otherwise than by actual contact with tle ships has been made in practice; fire.
-The stuff called 'explosive gelathey are built on theory.
-What does tine, for example, is the most powertheir strength amount to-the thick- ful of all known explosives, being fifness of their armor and the weight of teen times as strong as gunpowder. the projectiles they can throw-if they It is made by dissolving gun cotton in can be so readily destroyed?
-They nitro glycerine, the preparation havrepresent a putting of matter in the ing the consistency of honey.
-But it wrong place.
-In a museum of natural is very unsafe for use in battle, behistory.
-You can tell at a glance the next great war shells that liberate to please him I have read a good bit ver" ancient skeletons from those poisonous gases on explosion will be from the newspapers," said Mr. A. E. which belonged to creatures of more employed.
-It has been suggested that Bingham of Georgia at the Riggs. recent times, because the latter are so bombs loaded with hydrocyanic acid much lighter and more graceful, rep- gas under pressure could be thus utiresenting improved types.
-In one of lized, releasing such fumes on burst- fellow; who sat as if entranced, with thes warships you see a massing of ing as would destroy all life in the material, regardless of expense and neighborhood.
-The French melinite the end of the story he heaved a long which is thus described by a writer without regard to practical conditions. has for its base a coal tar product sigh, remarking, 'Well dat does beat in The Family Herald: Therefore this species of vessel is termed pieric acid.
-Its-consistency is all doomed to early extinction, like the about that of molasses, and it is pourhuge and unwieldy mammals of the ed into shells and permitted to harden.
-This stuff is entirely safe to handle.
-"The great war ship and the great though three times as powerful as to say dat dem Spanish nebber killed gun are the naval ideals of to-day. gunpowder.
-The fumes set free by a single one uv ou people?"
-Both of them are based on what?
-On the bursting of a bomb loaded with it gunpowder.
-Modern forts, both on are most deadly.
-A single one, fired several hundred of them, but not one land and on sea, are built on a gun- experimentally at a vessel, on the of our men lost his life. powder basis, and without any consid- deck of which had been placed a numeration of high explosives.
-The very ber of sheep and goats, killed by suf- de no-countest fighters libin'.
-Your brains of army and navy men all over focation all of the animals that were Uncle Ephriam is surprised, he is, the world are adjusted to gunpowder, not destroyed by the flying fragments. fur I shorely did spect to hear dat as it were.
-Military experts, general- If a shell loaded with hydrocyanic dey I ad killed at least one nigger and ly speaking, are unable to think of acid gas-this is the same thing as perhaps a mule.
-Dey shorely must war except in terms of gunpowder. prusic acid and the deadliest of all not a bin enny of dem aroun' dere, Yet gunpowder is practically out of poisons-should be fired into a ship for niggers and mules always gits de date.
-The day of high-power explo- and explode inside of the vessel, pret | wust uv it. " - Washington Post. sives has arrived: they constitute the 'ty nearly everybody on board would be adjusted.
-These explosives have The newly invented smoke grecarried the art of war beyond the nades are filled with chemical substanto sell the same person more, when it II.
-Dorsey, Athens, Ga., writes: stage when the battleship can be use- ces which, on explosion, produce is again needed.
-Indeed, it has be- "I consider it the best medicine I destroy the strongest armored ship as to smash up a wooden schooner.
-It is not possible to predict with confidence not possible not possible to predict with confidenc
+This ship is Both of these misunderstandings are only an experiment, and her practical utility is regarded by naval authorities as very doubtful.
+The problem of throwing high explosives with safety to those who use them has not vet been solved satisfactorily.
+No explosive is good for fighting purposes that can be touched off by shock or otherwise than by actual contact with fire.
+The stuff called 'explosive gelatine, for example, is the most powerful of all known explosives, being fifteen times as strong as gunpowder.
+It is made by dissolving gun cotton in can be so readily destroyed?
+They nitro glycerine, the preparation having the consistency of honey.
+But it is very unsafe for use in battle, because a bullet striking it will set it off by concussion.

+"It is extremely likely that in the

+poisonous gases on explosion will be employed.
+It has been suggested that Bingham of Georgia at the Riggs. ecent times, because the latter are so bombs loaded with hydrocyanic acid much lighter and more graceful, rep- gas under pressure could be thus uti- deeds at Manila were read to the old resenting improved types.
+In one of lized, releasing such fumes on burst- fellow; who sat as if entranced, with hes warships you see a massing of ing as would destroy all life in the nsterial. regardless of expense and neighborhood.
+The French melinite the end of the story he heaved a long has for its base a coal tar product sigh, remarking, 'Well dat does beat termed picric acid.
+Its-consistency is all. doomed to early extinction, like the about that of molasses, and it is poured into shells and permitted to harden.
+This stuff is entirely safe to handle, though three times as powerful as gunpowder.
+The fumes set free by a single one uv ou people?' the bursting of a bomb loaded with it are most deadly.
+A single one, fired several hundred of them, but not one experimentally at a vessel, on the of our men lost his life.' deck of which had been placed a number of sheep and goats, killed by sufnot destroyed by the Sying fragments. acid gas-this is the same thing as et gunpowder is practically out of poisons-should be fired into a ship for niggers and mules always gits de date.
+The day of high-power explo- and explode inside of the vessel, pret- wust uv it." - Washington Post. ives has arrived; they constitute the 'ty nearly everybody on board would

-The Mad Dog Bugaboo.
+"The newly invented smoke grenades are filled with chemical substanstage when the bettleship can be use- ces which, on explosion, produce fal.
+With their aid it is as easy to clouds of dense black smoke.
+They destroy the strongest armored ship as are intended to be carried in advance smash up a wooden schooner.
+It is by skirmishers and thrown so as to The Mad Dog Bugaboo.